ahmedkhalaf/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ** Augmented data
 ** Balanced data
 ** Training data
-* Training using Augmented data and training sub-set with balanced classes helped the model generalize well and eventually achieve 93.9% over long number of EPOCHs
+* Training using Augmented data and training sub-set with balanced classes helped the model generalize well and eventually achieve 93.9% over long number of EPOCH phases as shown in the plot below:

 ![alt text][image8]